vin-ce/digital-garden-notes/live/D - Full Reality.md

 date: 2020-08-09
 ---

-Full reality is reality in all of its complexities, whether it's observable or unobservable by humans, who live in [[D - Common Reality|common reality]].
+Full reality is reality in *all* of its complexities.

+It is comprehended and observed only in part by humans, who live in [[D - Common Reality|common reality]].

 ---